FederatedAI/FATE/python/fate_client/pipeline/component/README.rst

 Parameter
 ~~~~~~~~~

-Parameters of underlying module can be set for all job participants or individually.
+Parameters of underlying module can be set for all job participants or per individual participant.

-1. Parameters may be specified when defining a component:
+1. Parameters for all participants may be specified when defining a component:

 .. code:: python